 Do you have a child under 7 with a disability or developmental delay?
-Then they might be eligible to get support from the Early Childhood Early Intervention (ECEI).
+They could be eligible to get support from the Early Childhood Early Intervention (ECEI).

-ECEI aims to improve the quality of life for you and your child, by giving them access to a wide range of useful supports early on in their life.
+ECEI aims to improve the quality of life for you and your child by giving them access to a wide range of useful supports early in their life.

 What is ECEI?

 ECEI is how the National Disability Insurance Scheme (NDIS) provides support to children under 7 years’ old.

 One of the main goals of ECEI is to enable children with disability or developmental delay to develop their skills and take part in day-to-day activities.
 By providing this support as early as possible in a child’s life, ECEI aims to minimise the amount of complex supports they may require when they grow up.

 If your child is between 0-6 years and has a disability or developmental delays, they’re likely to be eligible for ECEI.
 Because ECEI is based on early intervention, you don’t need to get a formal diagnosis to access it.
 Instead, written statements from people close to your child, like teachers, family, or carers, are usually enough to highlight why ECEI would be good for them.

 A simple method they can use is the Antecedent-Behaviour-Consequence (ABC) Model.
 This is commonly used in child psychology as a way of examining patterns of behaviour.
 It involves writing down the event or situation that triggered a certain behaviour (the Antecedent), what that behaviour was (the Behaviour), and the positive or negative consequences of that behaviour (the Consequences).
 Using the ABC Model should help show why your child would benefit from ECEI.

 Just like the NDIS, ECEI aims to give you choice and control over the support your child receives.
 It does this by giving you funding that you can then use to access supports from providers you feel are best suited to your child.